SEND US A MESSAGE

 Suffering and Sacrifice in the Clinical Encounter offers a new paradigm for understanding the impasses and failures in the psychotherapy process for patients entrenched in self-blaming and masochistic patterns of behavior.
 Based on object relation theory, and including anthropological and mythological perspectives, multiple clinical examples are presented to illustrate successful therapeutic techniques.
 Each chapter includes the results of clinical observation, the examination of appropriate theory, and the especially powerful function of the “reversible perspective” where the patient seeks to change roles with the therapist.
-The work is a collaboration by four eminent teaching faculty from the International Psychotherapy Institute – Charles Ashbach, Karen Fraley, Paul Koehler, and James L. Poulton – each with decades of experience in clinical practice, the study of psychopathology and therapeutic technique, and teaching and supervision and is due out in February 2020.
-9781912691579
+The work is a collaboration by four eminent teaching faculty from the International Psychotherapy Institute – Charles Ashbach, Karen Fraley, Paul Koehler, and James L. Poulton – each with decades of experience in clinical practice, the study of psychopathology and therapeutic technique, and teaching and supervision.

 Charles Ashbach, Karen Fraley, Paul Koehler & James L. Poulton